KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuideWebGL.md

 To ensure that transcoding from the transmission texture formats (i.e. ETC1S or UASTC) to GPU compressed formats works as expected, developers should test their WebGL applications on a wide range of platforms due to differences in compressed format support.
 Still, there are two setups that provide exceptionally high level of compatibility: modern Intel GPUs (Windows and Linux) and Apple M1 SoC (macOS).

-> **Note**: At the time of writing (March 2021), Chromium Dev builds (v.91) should be used as the latest texture-related updates are not in the stable branch yet.
+> **Note**: It is highly recommended to use Chromium Dev builds instead of altering the main Chrome or Edge installation because using non-default ANGLE backend may decrease stability or security.

 ## Windows and Linux